zappascout/devil_notes-sources/docs/notes_14_devil.md

 ==his interest arose from exposure to the German *kosmische musik* fountainheads Tangerine Dream==:
-As prominently featured in the hit Netflix series *Stranger Things*.
+As also prominently featured in the hit Netflix series *Stranger Things*.
 For anyone interested, a good place to start with Tangerine Dream is the compilation album of their works with Virgin Records from the mid-1970s, *The Virgin Years*.